 5 Yoga poses for insomnia

-Can practicing yoga poses really help for insomnia & provide great relief?
-We say yes and we’re giving you our favourite 5 yoga poses for insomnia.
+Can the practice of yoga poses help for insomnia & provide great relief?
+We say yes and we’re giving you our favourite five yoga poses for insomnia.

-A new study indicates that yoga can help to improve sleep among people suffering from chronic insomnia.
-Researchers at Harvard Medical School investigated how a daily yoga practice might affect sleep for people with insomnia and found broad improvements to measurements of sleep quality and quantity.
+A new study indicates that Yoga can help to improve sleep among people who have chronic insomnia.
+Researchers at Harvard Medical School investigated how a daily yoga practise might affect sleep for people with insomnia and found broad improvements to measurements of sleep quality and quantity.sleep quality and quantity.

 How can yoga help you sleep better?

 Deep relaxation improves deeper diaphragmatic breathing reducing stress and tension.
 Thus the effect is to calm the nervous system, thus enabling a change in the brain waves to delta waves.

 Our 5 top yoga poses for insomnia are;

 Ado Mukha Svanasana; down-facing dog

 Start on all fours with the tips of your big toes touching the ground.
 You are heading towards Balasana; childs-pose.
 Release the breath until you receive weight on them.
 Release towards the spine from the lower abdomen, pay attention to how your belly expands and see if it feels like your lower back softens.
 Follow the direction moving back towards your heels., Grow fingers long.